VISEGRAD BLOG: Slovakia's rightwing once again fails the test of leadership

 after Matovic survived a no-confidence vote

-it called over his erratic leadership and his way of announcing new policies first over social media.
+it called over the finance minister's erratic leadership and his way of announcing new policies first over social media.
 The SaS – which had also brought down a previous centre-right government in 2012 – then called a no-confidence vote in the minority government.
+The general election is now likely to be brought forward more than half a year to next summer.

 The chaos and collapse of the government is a crushing disappointment since it came to power in 2020 with a strong mandate to clean up Slovak politics, after the corruption of Fico’s rule was revealed by the murder of investigative journalist Jan Kuciak.
 Corruption charges against Fico himself were dropped recently and the whole anti-corruption drive is now likely to shudder to a halt.

-The key questions now are what happens in the short term and what kind of government is likely to be formed after the next general election (which is likely to be brought forward to next summer)?
+The key questions now are what happens in the short term and what kind of government is likely to be formed after the next general election?

 President Zuzana Caputova could try to put together a technocratic government to lead the country to early elections but she has said this would be her last option.
 The president – who was part of the non-parliamentary liberal Progressive party – has managed to antagonise virtually all the parties in the current parliament and does not have the clout to take a strong independent position.